octoenergy/public-conventions/conventions/django.md

             # Depending on context, it might not be appropriate to
             # show the exception message to the end-user.
 If possible, offer
-            # some guidance on what the end-user should do next (eg contact
+            # some guidance on what the end-user should do next (e.g. contact
             # support, try again, etc).
 Ensure the tone is apologetic.
             msg = (
                 "Really sorry, we weren't able to do the thing as an unanticipated "